lumeirne/The-Python-Vault/Pygenerators/README.md

 ## Advantages of Generators

 - **Memory Efficiency**: Generators do not store the entire sequence in memory.
+Unlike normal iterators.
 - **Lazy Evaluation**: Values are produced only when needed.
 - **Improved Performance**: Generators can be faster than list comprehensions for large datasets.